-Actually, there is another possible reason why the Babylonians chose 360 divisions.
-The Sun orbits the Earth (from the Earth's rest frame) relative to the fixed stars in about 365 days: the modern, current sidereal year is 365.256363004 days (value as of 2000jan01 noon or J2000.0 value).
+Actually, the main reason why the Babylonians chose 360 divisions is probably because the Sun orbits the Earth (from the Earth's rest frame) relative to the fixed stars in about 365 days: the modern, current sidereal year is 365.256363004 days (value as of 2000jan01 noon or J2000.0 value).
 For astronomical computations, it would be convenient if the circle divisions were chosen such that the Sun moved one division per day.
 Unfortunately, that leads to an awkward non-whole number of divisions.
 So the Babylonians compromised by choosing 360 divisions which gave a approximately one division per day and had lots of whole number factors.